Article

 • “We track action items to make ourselves feel better.”

 I’ve rarely seen this in practice.
-Most action items are well-intentioned ideas thought of by people closes to the systems, who are aiming to make tangible improvements.
+Most action items are well-intentioned ideas thought of by people close to the systems, who are aiming to make tangible improvements.

-Yes, bad action items exist, and external pressures can lead to “safety theater” where you identify items to solely to appease someone else.
-But the solution is to refine the process, not eliminate actions entirely.
+Yes, bad action items exist, and external pressures can lead to “safety theater” where you identify items solely to appease someone else.
+But the solution is to refine the process, not eliminate actions.
 No need to throw out the baby with the bathwater.

 And these ones, pulled directly from Lorin’s blog post…